ec-europa/eubfr-data-lake/tools/eubfr-cli/docs/GETTING_STARTED.md

 yarn
 ```

-This will download and symlink dependencies.
+This will download and link dependencies.

 Next, if you haven't done so, copy `config.example.json` to `config.json` and set the values according to your environment.
 Note that `stage` can only contain alphanumeric characters.

-The CLI will read this configuration file to know which AWS environment you want to manage (i.e. `stage` property) and also get the necessary producers' credentials wherever and whenever necessary. (from `demo`)
+The CLI will read `config.json` file to know which AWS environment you want to manage by properties `config.stage` and `config.username`.

 ### Usage